cis3296s22/libraryroomscheduler/README.md

 - Run bookRoom.py to login and book a room with a GUI
 - In both programs, the user will be prompted for their TU credentials to login and they'll be asked to specify the details of their booking.
 - main.py opens the browser to show the automation of the login/booking process, but it won't make the reservation.
-- bookRoom.py will not open the browser for the login process but after the booking details are entered and submitted, the browser opens and the user can see the room being booked.
-An actual reservation will be made (Check TUmail).
+- bookRoom.py the user can interact with a GUI to login and input their booking details.
+A browser will pop up to show the automated process (for now).
+An actual reservation will be made if the booking details are listed correctly (Check TUmail).

 BUILD EXECUTABLE